sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 digits.run("123a") // Some((a,123))
 ```

 If we don't find a 2nd digit, we fallback to `0`.
-At the end, everything is summed up so `0` has no impact.
+In the end, everything is summed up so `0` has no impact.

 Because we decided that our `State` would be `Int`-based, we must do some maths to find back the number from a `Char` (`head`) + a number (`rest`).
 Here, `123 = (1 * 100) + (2 * 10) + (3 * 1) + 0`.